shiuandai/Basketball-Scoreboard/README.md

 ### 2.1 - Property in Flexbox

-It is recommended to master **flex-box** concept, it usually combine with different **Property** like **flex-direction: column; align-items: center;** .
+It is recommended to master the **flex-box** concept, it usually combines with different **Property** like **flex-direction: column; align-items: center;**.

-Define what condition to use the flex-box, it influences on how the content display.
+Define what condition to use the flex-box, it influences how the content displayed.

 ⚠️ *Get to know more about Flexbox.
 Check out ([HERE](https://www.w3schools.com/css/css3_flexbox_container.asp))*

 ## 3. - Function()

-Write the basic function makes the number increment "1" when the function acts each time.
+Write the basic function that makes the number increment "1" when the function acts each time.
 This function becomes a trigger to control the score number.

 ```js
 home_scoreEl=document.getElementById("home_scoreel")